den-wdi-4/unit3_week1_secondpass/README.md

   - ....
 - Retreading old material is key
   - Zeb and Nick needed to look at old lessons to finish their full stack apps, too
-- No new homework over the break
-  - Zeb available once, daily over break for any issues (tag him in #wdi-den-halloween)
 - Lately, only difficulty is passing a thing from one place to the next
   - Basically web development in a nutshell
 - Such a drive for comprehension